Mayank0875/DSA-Problem/The Lost Grimoire/problem.md

 ## Output Format

-- Return True if the grimoire is found, and False otherwise.
+- Return 1 if the grimoire is found, and 0 otherwise.

 ## Constraints